BlaqueDevs/se-assignment-day-4-software-project-management-DawnKelvin/README.md

   5. Open communication with collaborators and stakeholders to align expectations and address concerns.
   6. Periodic cost audits to verify accuracy and ensure compliance with budget plans.
 ## 3. Compare and contrast Agile and Waterfall methodologies.
 What are the main advantages and disadvantages of each?
+Agile methodology is an iterative and incremental approach to project management while waterfall is a linear, sequential approach.
+Agile methodology is flexible and good for collaborative projects while waterfall is rigid and each phase must be completed before the next begins.
+Agile methodology is responsive to changes while waterfall is difficult to accomodate changes. waterfall provides a clear structure and documentation while Agile is less predictable.
+Advantages of Agile Methodology;
+1. Quick response to changes.
+2. Regular customer feedback.
+3. Improved team collaboration.
+Disdvantages of Agile methodology;
+1. Less predictability.
+2. Requires significant customer involvement.
+Advantages of Waterfall methodology
+1. Clear structure and documentation.
+2. Easy to manage due to its rigidity.
+Disadvantages of Waterfall methodology;
+1. Difficult to accommodate changes.
+2. Testing occurs late in the process.
 ## 4. In what types of projects might Agile be more beneficial than Waterfall, and vice versa?
 Can you provide examples of each?
+Waterfall model is best suited when developers already have designed and developed a similar software in the past and are aware of all its domains.
+It is also suitable for projects which requre a high volume of documentation and have repeatable, predictable processes.
+It is effective for projects with well-defined requirements and minimal expected changes, ensuring consistency and traceable control.
+Agile is best suited for projects that have flexible processes and incorporate customer feedback throughout the process.
+Projects requirements can change any time in the project based on changing business needs or customer feedback.
 ## 5. What are some methods for ensuring quality assurance throughout a software project?
 Why is it important to maintain high standards?
+To ensure quality assurance throughout software development process, the following methods can be implemented;
+1. Regular code reviews to identify potential issues, improve code quality and ensure adherence to coding standards.
+2. Implementing automated testing to identify bugs early.
+3. Integrating code changes frequently into a central repository, trigger automated tests to ensure code quality.
+4. Establish quality assurance activities focusing on preventing, detecting and correcting defects.
+5. Implement robust bug tracking to manage and track defects identified during testing.
+6. Implement quality control measures to ensure that software meets the defined quality standards.
+7. Periodic audits to assess project activities against the quality plan/standards and identify deviations.
+Maintaining high standards throughout software project is important for ensuring quality, reliability, long term maintainability and re-usability.
+High standards leads to customer satisfaction, reduces costs and maintain a competitive edge over other related softwares.
+High standards also lead to a more efficient code execution, better resource utilization and faster response times.
 ## 6. How does defining the project scope contribute to successful project planning?
 What is a Work Breakdown Structure (WBS), and why is it useful?
 ## 7. What are the benefits of developing a detailed project schedule, and how can Gantt charts assist in this process?
 ## 8. What are the core issues that your software aims to address?
 Why are these problems significant to your target audience?